apoorvkk/weather-widget-pwc-challenge/README.md

 - Potentially expose the widget as a package.
 - Internationalisation to support multiple languages.
 - Add more features (eg. temperature graph, location on map).
+- Integrate a CI/CD pipeline to run tests, linters and deployment scripts.

 ## Tools used